ethereum/web3.py/docs/examples.rst

         'value': 31337,
     }

-If no transaction for the given hash can be found, then this function will instead return ``None``.
+If no transaction for the given hash can be found, this method will throw :class:`web3.exceptions.TransactionNotFound`.

 Looking up receipts